 You can trust the specialists of Water Treatment at Ultra Tec® to offer you a good effective water softener, not the salt-free fictional one that doesn’t soften the water.
 With water softener from Ultra Tec® Systems, you will use up to 75% less soap and save up to 30% on water heating costs while saving your plumbing and appliances.

 Its choice makes your clothes whiter and brighter, and of course, it makes cleaning a breeze.
 You eliminate marks, streaks, and scum on showers and fixtures, and one of the best parts is that you carry spot-free dishes and silverware.

-You know that price is important when you are shopping for a water softener, but even more important are four other factors:
+You know that cost is important when you are shopping for a water softener, but even more important are four further factors:

 - Efficiency – Our Softeners use up to 75% less water and salt